Frequently asked questions.

 What inspires your artwork?

-My paintings are inspired by landscapes that carry emotional weight - places tied to memory, belonging, and cultural stories.
-I’m particularly drawn to the dramatic skies, forests, and coastlines of Scotland, and to the idea that nature holds echoes of the past and our personal histories.
+My paintings are inspired by landscapes that carry emotional weight—places tied to memory, belonging, and cultural narrative.
+I’m particularly drawn to the forests, coastlines, and shifting skies of Scotland, and to the idea that environments hold traces of personal and collective history.

 What techniques do you use?